Francis R. Lassiter: Career

 Lassiter was elected as a Democrat to the Fifty-sixth Congress to fill the vacancy caused by the death of Sydney P. Epes.
 He was reelected to the Fifty-seventh Congress and served from April 19, 1900, to March 3, 1903.

 Lassiter was elected to the Sixtieth and Sixty-first Congresses and served from March 4, 1907, until his death in Petersburg, Virginia, October 31, 1909.
-He is interred in Blandford Cemetery.
-His family papers are held by the Special Collections Research Center at the College of William & Mary.
+His signature accomplishment was the Lassiter-Withers Law (1906) which funded road construction.